Chalarangelo/30-seconds-of-code/snippets/every_nth.md

 tags: list,beginner
 ---

-Returns every nth element in a list.
+Returns every `nth` element in a list.

-- Use `[nth-1::nth]` to create a new list that contains every nth element of the given list.
+- Use slice notation to create a new list that contains every `nth` element of the given list.

 ```py
 def every_nth(lst, nth):